jc402615/SSBU-Season-Generator/README.txt

 Stage 2.
 To be determined.

 Other features to be added
--tracking for stages that are scrolling
+-tracking a Human players 1v1 2v2 3v3 4v4 matches separately: can be done by looking
--tracking a Human players 1v1 2v2 3v3 4v4 matches separately
+    at the numberOfPlayers on each team.
+A team with 2 players will always feature 2v2 battles, so add to total, then to the corresponding 1,2,3,4 player match holders when displaying stats
 -a Hplayer keeps life stats, the team keeps season based stats, add kill and death tracking for teams to compare over the season, instead of only tracking all time kill/death data (which also allows differential tracking for tie breakers)